whogashaga/CS575/lectures/week3.md

 4. Page 50: Fix#2 Using local(private) variables.
 5. Page 53: **If the bottom 6 bits of a memory address are all zero, that tell you that it's the start of the cache line.**
 6. `error: ‘default’ is not valid for ‘#pragma omp single’`

+### tasks.pptx
+1. Page 4: One of the best uses of this is to process elements of a linked list or a tree.
+2. Page 6: We actually asked the two threads to each put two tasks, therefore, for a total of four.
+3. Page 8: `#pragma omp single` with `default(none)` behind will cause compile error.
+4. Summary